-Response: A faculty member who has been denied promotion and believes there has been a violation of CBA or the promotion process may file a Grievance under Article 20 of the CBA, which must be done within 30 days of the notification of denial.
-Alternatively, the faculty member may resort to legal action outside the university and CBA.
+Response: A faculty member who has been denied promotion and believes there has been a violation of CBA or the promotion process may file a grievance under Article 20 of the CBA, which must be done within 30 days of the notification of denial.
+Alternatively, the faculty member may resort to legal action outside of the university and CBA. university and CDA.

-References: CBA Articles 14 and 20, Administrative Codes, Florida Statutes
+Note.
+Controlling documents include CBA Articles 10, 11, 14, and 20; Administrative Codes; and Florida Statutes